All Products

 The destination port in the access control policy.
 Valid values:

-• If Proto is set to ICMP, DestPort is automatically left empty.
+• If Proto is set to ICMP, DestPort is left empty.

-Note If Proto is set to ICMP, access control does not take effect on the destination port.
+If Proto is set to ICMP, access control on the destination port is not supported.

-Note If DestPortType is set to group, you do not need to specify the destination port number.
-All ports on which the access control policy takes effect are included in the destination port address book.
+If you set DestPortType to group, you do not need to specify a destination port number.
+The destination port numbers are specified in the port address book.

-• If Proto is set to TCP, UDP, or ANY and DestPortType is set to port, the value of DestPort is the destination port number.
+• If Proto is set to TCP, UDP, or ANY and DestPortType is set to port, you must specify a destination port number for DestPort.

 80